Nursing Care

 Step 1: Separate Medical Risk From Daily Life Risk

 The bottleneck is where support actually helps.
+Address that, not the hypothetical worst case.

 Step 3: Understand the Difference Between Support and Supervision